Holistic Integrated Creative Arts Therapy

 Holistic Integrated Creative Arts Therapies Practitioners

-You will also be provided with a full year of free membership to the Holistic Integrated Creative Arts Therapists Association and the International Meditation Teachers and Therapists Association
+• You will also be provided with a full year of free membership to the Holistic Integrated Creative Arts Therapists Association and Mind Body Education Practitioner Support Network

 Arts Therapists in the UK must be registered with the Health and Care Professions Council (HCPC), which is the statutory regulator of the profession.
 The Holistic Integrated Creative Arts Therapy Practitioner Training course is not an HCPC approved programme and completing the course will not lead to participants being able to register as an Arts Therapist or to provide art therapy.